 Other animals sharing the fields with the zebras, including ostriches and white rhinoceroses.
 Also located here are the scimator-horned oryx, which became Extinct in the Wild in the late 1980s but Marwell's breeding programme has led to the release of these magnificent animals to four Tunisian national parks and reserves.
 Five pairs of oryx from Marwell and Edinburgh zoos released in Bou Hedma National Park in 1985 now totals over 120.

 The Marwell Railway attraction at Marwell Zoo is a diesel-powered steam-outline miniature railway locomotive named the Princess Anne, after patron of the park Her Royal Highness the Princess Royal.
 The 15-inch gauge 900-yard track runs on the right-hand side of the zoo.
-The main station is near the zoo's entrance, beside the gift shop, and has another station at the furthest end of the zoo near the Encounter Village, although trains rarely stop or pick up passengers from this point. and macaques.
+The main station is near the zoo's entrance, beside the gift shop, and has another station at the furthest end of the zoo near the Encounter Village, although trains rarely stop or pick up passengers from this point.

 The zoo railway has been operating since 1987 and riding on it is charged in addition to the zoo's admission fare.
 Tickets can be purchased on the train by card, or by cash from the gift shop.